How to Execute Failed Test Cases in TestNG

 Code Explanation:

-Output: The above program contains the errors, so it is not possible to execute.
+Output: The above program contains errors, so it cannot be executed as-is.

 Create a Selenium Project